vincefn/pyvkfft/README.rst

 * vkFFT throughput is similar to cuFFT up to N=1024.
 For N>1024 vkFFT is much more efficient than cuFFT due to the smaller number of read and write per FFT axis (apart from isolated radix-2 3 sizes)
-* the OpenCL and CUDA backends of vkFFT perform similarly, as expected.
-[Note that this should be true *as long as the card is only used for computing*.
-If it is also used for display, then performance may be different, e.g. for nvidia cards opencl performance is more affected when being used for display than the cuda backend]
+* the OpenCL and CUDA backends of vkFFT perform similarly, though there are ranges where CUDA performs better.
+[Note that if the card is also used for display, then difference can increase, e.g. for nvidia cards opencl performance is more affected when being used for display than the cuda backend]
 * clFFT (via gpyfft) generally performs much worse than the other transforms, though this was tested using nVidia cards.
 (Note that the clFFT/gpyfft benchmark tries all FFT axis permutations